Town Line: Content

-The first single, "Country Boy", which features George Jones, Charlie Daniels, and Chris Young, was released on December 7, 2010.
+The first single, "Country Boy", which features George Jones and Charlie Daniels, was released on December 7, 2010.
 This song has charted on both Hot Country Songs and Rock Songs.
 The track "Tangled Up in You" is a re-recording of a song from Staind's album The Illusion of Progress.

 Live versions of the songs "Vicious Circles" and "Country Boy" also appear on the deluxe edition of Lewis' 2012 album, The Road.